Jenelle Evans Fires Back At Farrah Abraham’s Mom For Claiming She Doesn’t Have Her Priorities Straight

 “I’m actually very proud of Amber.
 I think she works really hard.
 I think she’s been through a lot in her life that would cause anybody tremendous pain,” she said.
 “But I think she’s an overcomer.”

-Jenelle Evans recently faced backlash due to her decision to get pregnant with her third child with a third man, her current fiancé David Eason.
+Jenelle Evans recently faced backlash due to her decision to get pregnant with her third child with a third man, current fiancé David Eason.
 While the couple appears to have a stable relationship, many fans felt she should have waited to expand their family.
 After all, Jenelle Evans got pregnant after dating Eason for less than one year.

-After welcoming her third child, daughter Ensley Jolie Eason, in January, Jenelle Evans and David Eason became engaged and now, they are preparing for a late 2017 wedding.
-The couple has been dating since September 2015.
+After welcoming her third child, daughter Ensley Jolie Eason, in January, Jenelle Evans and David Eason became engaged, and now they are preparing for a late 2017 wedding.
+The couple has been dating since September of 2015.

 Jenelle Evans prompted a feud with Farrah Abraham in late 2012 when she targeted the Teen Mom OG star for undergoing three plastic surgery procedures before the age of 21.
 In turn, Abraham took aim at the Teen Mom 2’s intelligence.